wp-plugins/activityrez-webbooker/README.md

 # Changelog #

+# 2.4.0 #
+* Fixed IE8 issues
+* Enhancements to Travel Agent Dashboard
+* Fixed transportation pickup distance estimates to be more accurate

 # 2.3.9 #
 * Light optimization of CSS and JS for loading times
 * Fixed a bug with sprited images